Feyerabend/vm/ps/APPLE.md

 and portable format for document exchange and display.
 Adobe developed PDF to extend the capabilities of PostScript, making it better suited for a range of devices and platforms, including on-screen viewing.
-In fact PDF wasn't an immediate success at all when it lauched.
+In fact PDF wasn't an immediate success at all when it lauched in the early 90s.
 The success it has today took a long time to arrive at.

-- **PDF as a Universal Format**: As PDF became the de facto standard for document exchange, its use in on-screen rendering became more prevalent.
+- **PDF as a Universal Format**: As PDF became the de facto standard for *document exchange*, its use in on-screen rendering became more prevalent.
 Apple's adoption of PDF for its rendering engine in macOS leveraged the strengths of PDF, providing a unified approach to rendering that worked equally well for on-screen display, printing, and document exchange.

 ### PDF in Apple's GUI